 Consumer advocates assert that deviation from cost-based ratemaking through price optimization will disfavor those consumers with fewer market options, less market power and less propensity to shop around—in particular, low-income and minority consumers.
 Based on an Insurance Information Institute (III) poll, however, lower-income customers (under $35,000 annual income) are more likely to shop for insurance than more affluent individuals (above $100,000 annual income), who might shop less.
 However, Dr. Hartwig, President of the III, states that the “assertion that low‐income consumers are particularly vulnerable because they do not shop is … entirely unsubstantiated.”
 A poll conducted by the III “found that 68% of people with annual income under $35,000 compared prices when most recently buying auto insurance, a higher percentage than any other income group.
 [61%] of respondents with income above $100,000 said they had shopped around.”
-CFA disagrees with III’s survey findings that over 60% of people compared prices when last buying auto insurance, noting that (1) the complete III survey and methodology have not been publicly distributed and (2) the numbers are remarkably different than all other research CFA has reviewed.
-For example, only 18% of drivers shop for auto insurance every year and 58% rarely or never shop according to a Deloitte survey.
+CFA notes that only 18% of drivers shop for auto insurance every year and 58% rarely or never shop according to a Deloitte survey.
+A recent study by the Insurance Research Council (IRC) reports 26 percent of households with incomes of $100,000 or more reported shopping for auto insurance within the 12 months prior to the survey; 25 percent of households with incomes between $60,000 and $99,999 reported shopping; 25 percent of households with incomes between $35,000 and $59,999 reported shopping; 23 percent of households with incomes between $20,000 and $34,999 reported shopping; and 21 percent of households with incomes less than $20,000 reported shopping.
+The IRC study notes that “among racial/ethnic groups, Hispanic respondents were least likely to have shopped (22 percent), while black respondents were most likely to have shopped (33 percent) for auto insurance.”

 According to the CFA, there is no evidence that price optimization improves rate stability, lowers long-term costs or limits policyholder disruption.
 Price optimization is not needed to select rates less than indicated rates, as evidence by decades of rate filings.
 It is unclear how an insurer’s long-term cost for providing coverage is improved by price optimization when price optimization is a non-cost based adjustment to cost-based rate indications.
 Cost-based regulatory standards do not permit unfair discrimination in the name of “avoiding policyholder disruption.”
 It is important to present consumers with the true cost of insurance and the role of markets to allow consumers to address policyholder disruption by shopping around.